alsatian-test/alsatian/README.md

 ## Use with JavaScript

 If you're using JavaScript, no worries you can still use Alsatian with Babel.
-Currently there is no official support for decorators (see https://github.com/babel/babel/issues/2645) but you can use a plugin!
+Currently there is no official support for decorators (see [babel issue](https://github.com/babel/babel#2645)) but you can use a plugin!

 Add `transform-decorators-legacy` plugin